astrojuggler/BAcode/README.md

 and only take every n-th sample, for some value of n.
 -> autocorr.cpp finds the value of n and keeps only the uncorrelated data.

-//HOW TO RUN THE PROGRAM: ./autocorr fileName.txt
-//fileName.txt is the file downloaded from SED generator (see the example file S50014813.txt)
+HOW TO RUN THE PROGRAM: ./autocorr fileName.txt where fileName.txt is the file downloaded from SED generator (see the example file S50014813.txt)